chutsu/ditto/docs/how_do_i_use_mdoc.md

 **NOTE**: Before you create the `index.html` file, please know that `mdoc` requires a http server for the documentation to be pulled down.
-If you're using `gh-pages` in your github, just push this `index.html` along with other files discussed in section `File Structure` to github to host your files.
+If you're using `gh-pages` in your github, just push this `index.html` along with other files discussed in section `File Structure` to your `gh-pages` branch on github to host your files.

 [Download][index_file](<- right-click "Save as") or copy the following code snippet and save it as `index.html`